September 29, 2019

 “Complaining is finding faults.
 Wisdom is finding solutions.” — Ajahn Brahm

 The other night I was out to dinner, and I did it again!
 Tried to build a case about the injustices in the world.
 I was making my case with someone who already knows my position and could probably repeat it back word for word!
 I added nothing new to the discussion, nor did I suggest a potential solution.
-My rant looked like the epitome of hubris, which is defined as excessive self-confidence or self-assurance.
-But inside I didn’t feel self-confident.
+In hindsight, my self-righteous rant looks to me like the epitome of arrogance.
+Inside I didn’t feel self-confident.
 I felt frustrated and impotent.

 Why do we do that?
 Take our attention off of what we can be doing to make a situation better and rail against the things over which we are, to one degree or another, powerless?
 Invariably, when I find myself raging against the powers that be, I’m distracted from taking action.
 And I’m usually unaware that I have yet again put myself in the profoundly uncomfortable position of feeling like a victim.

 There isn’t anything wrong with complaining per se.
 Sometimes we need to vent.
 Venting becomes a problem when it’s repetitive, emotionally, mentally, and physically draining, and keeps us stuck in quick-sand from which it feels impossible to escape.

 It’s easier and feels more natural to put our attention on the other guy’s hubris and arrogance and selfishness, rather than seeing and acknowledging it in ourselves.

 We want a distraction from our feelings of powerlessness.
 Lambasting others usually makes us feel bigger and stronger than we are.
 Next time you hear someone pontificating about the horribleness of someone else, notice that self-righteous indignation makes them stand a little taller, and seem puffed up.
 We don’t like to feel small.